wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/devops/scaling_en.md

 : Many scaling problems can be solved or made irrelevant by early decisions in conjunction with system requirements.

 - To automate or not to automate
 : Scaling can be done automatically, in response to predefined rules, or by hand.
-This usually depends on what part of the systems you are scaling.
+This is not equally easy for all components of the system.
+Strategic decisions on the necessary degree of automation can simplify development considerably.

 - Build scalability into an existing system
  : This can be tricky, but I can do tricky.
 I can have a look and give you recommendations.